Ensuring safe and secure food

 Participants include youth, nonprofit organizations that prepare food for the public and food preservers who want to create safe products for their small businesses.

-Through face-to-face and online learning, Michigan communities receive high-quality, research-based education using U.S. Department of Agriculture guidelines for safe food preservation.
+Through face-to-face programming provided by Extension Educator, Joyce McGarry, and online learning, Gratiot County participants receive high-quality, research-based education using U.S. Department of Agriculture guidelines for safe food preservation.

 Did you find this article useful?